Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 • muscle aches;

-• the formation of annular erythema at the site of the bite;
+• formation of ring-shaped erythema at the site of the bite;

 Tick-borne encephalitis.
-An acute infectious disease that occurs after a tick bite.
+Acute infection which occurs after a tick bite.
 The incubation period is 14 days.
-The clinical picture is similar to the flu: high fever, muscle aches, there may be a cough.
-This disease is dangerous because it involves the nervous system in the process.
+The clinical picture is similar to influenza: heat, muscle aches, maybe a cough.
+This disease is dangerous because the nervous system is involved in the process.

-In the ICD-10 classification, it passes as tick-borne viral encephalitis and has the A84.0 code
+In the ICD-10 classification it is classified as tick-borne viral encephalitis and has code A84.0

-Every industry always sets the same systems and standards.
+In any industry they always install unified systems and standards.
 This also applies to medicine.
 There is a special classification - ICD-10.
 The abbreviation stands for International Classification of Diseases.
-This is a normative document that is the basis.
-It is used by doctors and other professionals around the world.
-The ICD-10 is revised every 10 years.
-The edition includes 3 volumes with instructions.
+This normative document, which is the basis.
+It is used by doctors and other specialists all over the world.
+ICD-10 is revised every 10 years.
+The publication includes 3 volumes with instructions.

 The purpose of the ICD is to create conditions for the effective collection, processing and analysis of data on diseases and mortality in various regions of the country and around the world.
 Thanks to this classification, diagnoses are converted into a code value of numbers and letters.
 This facilitates the process of storing, retrieving and analyzing information.
-The international classification provides generality in methodological approaches to the comparison of information.
+International classification commonality is ensured in methodological approaches for comparing information.

 There are other diagnoses in this section.
-For example, B88.0 is another acariasis.
-The B88.1 code refers to tungiosa, a disease related to problems with the sand flea (tropical variety).
-All other arthropod infestations are listed under the number B88.2.
+For example, B88.0 is a different acariasis.
+Code B88.1 refers to tungiasis - this disease concerns problems with the sand flea (tropical variety).
+All other arthropod infestations are listed under number B88.2.
 External hirudinosis is designated as B88.3, and if the infestation has an unspecified form, then the code B88.9 is written.

-If a patient contracted encephalitis of the spring-summer tick-borne type from a tick, then the code A84.0 is set.
-If there are no clarifications on tick-borne encephalitis, then the number A84.9 is written.
-If a patient has Lyme disease or borreliosis after a tick bite, then the number A69.20 is set.
+If the patient became infected with spring-summer tick-borne encephalitis from a tick, then code A84.0 is set.
+If there is no clarification on tick-borne encephalitis, then the number A84.9 is written.
+If a patient is diagnosed with Lyme disease or borrelitis after a tick bite, then number A69.20 is assigned.

-Read also: Plasmodium malaria habitat and the danger it poses to humans
+Read also: The habitat of malarial plasmodium and the danger it poses to people

-The first symptoms appear in a person about 3 hours after being bitten.
-Usually the patient feels weak, is constantly in a sleepy state.
+The first symptoms appear in a person approximately 3 hours after he is bitten.
+Usually the patient feels weak and is constantly in a sleepy state.
 He develops chills, fear of light, aching joints and muscle pain.
-After that, other symptoms appear.
-The body temperature rises to 37.5-38 ºС.
-In this case, tachycardia begins (more than 60 beats per minute) and blood pressure indicators decrease.
-The lymphatic vessels closest to the bite increase in size.
+After this, other symptoms appear.
+Body temperature rises to 37.5-38 ºС.
+At the same time, tachycardia begins (more than 60 beats per minute) and blood pressure decreases.
+Closest to the bite lymphatic vessels increase in size.
 The person feels itching, which gradually intensifies.
-Redness and a rash appear at the site of the bite.
+Redness and rash appear at the site of the bite.

-As for the strongly pronounced responses of the body of a bitten person, headache and nausea may occur.
-Some people have frequent bouts of vomiting.
-Sometimes it becomes difficult to breathe, and the breathing itself goes along with wheezing.
-Nervous manifestations are also characteristic.
-Sometimes there are even hallucinations.
+As for the strongly expressed responses of the body of a bitten person, there may be headache and nausea.
+Some people have frequent attacks vomiting.
+Sometimes it becomes difficult to breathe, and the breathing itself comes with wheezing.
+Characteristic and nervous manifestations.
+Sometimes even hallucinations occur.

-In general, it is quite simple to notice a tick on a human body.
-It usually resembles a convex mole, and the legs are like hair growing out of it.
-Having sucked onto a blood vessel, it can be on the victim's body for a long time.
+In general, it is quite easy to spot a tick on a person’s body.
+It usually resembles a raised mole, and the legs look like hair growing from it.
+Having attached itself to a blood vessel, it can remain on the victim’s body for a long time.

-RCHD (Republican Center for Healthcare Development of the Ministry of Health of the Republic of Kazakhstan)
+RCHR (Republican Center for Health Development of the Ministry of Health of the Republic of Kazakhstan)

-Version: Clinical Protocols of the Ministry of Health of the Republic of Kazakhstan - 2016
+Version: Clinical protocols Ministry of Health of the Republic of Kazakhstan - 2016

 Tick-borne viral encephalitis (A84)